Ashford and St Peter’s Hospitals Visiting Restrictions - Important COVID-19 Update

 Our emergency department is located at St Peter’s Hospital.
 Please only visit us if you are seriously ill or it is an emergency.
-In A&E patients with the most urgent and life threatening conditions will always be seen first.
+Minor injuries will be directed to our Urgent Treatment Centre opposite A&E.

 We aim to make your stay in hospital as comfortable as possible.
 Click here to find out more about coming into hospital and what you will need to bring with you.

 Click here for our visiting times and ward details.

 If you’re not feeling well and over the counter medicines are not helping, don’t wait for it to get worse – speak to your GP and avoid a trip to hospital.
 Find out more about finding the right services in our area.

 There are a number of ways that you can give your opinion about the care provided by the Trust.
 Whether you are a patient, visitor, or member of the public, all views are important to us.

 We are very proud of our hospitals and our staff, and aim to provide a high quality service for our patients at all times.

 We shall do our best to make your visit as comfortable as possible and our staff will do all they can to assist you.
 If you want to find out more about the Trust and our hospitals, please click here.